 Tip 1: The easiest way to paint resin is to use a primer.

 When using a primer, make sure you use it in a well-ventilated area and use protective gear.
 Use spray cans outside.
 Protect the site you are spraying (I use aluminum foil) and allow it to dry between coats.
-You may need more than one coat of primer to cover the object entirely.
+You may need more than one coat of primer to cover your crafting resin entirely.
 Once the primer has dried (follow recommendations on your particular primer), you can begin painting your piece.

 Tip 2: Paints meant for plastic work best when painting resin.

 I typically recommend using acrylic paint.
 Using craft paint, especially when you’re getting your bearings painting resin, is perfectly fine as well.
 I’ve found that synthetic brushes, especially Taklon and White Taklon, seem to work best for resin painting.
 If you want to add tiny details to your artwork, you may want to visit a model train store or a store that sells miniatures (like a gaming store), as they will sell paintbrushes with very, very fine tips.
 There’s one out there called ‘The Psycho’ that I’ve used in the past.
 Imagine the point on that one.